 Clicking on the tree brings up a cursor across the height of the tree.
-The sequences are automatically partitioned and coloured (Figure 2.9).
-To group them together, select the $Calculate \Rightarrow Sort \Rightarrow By\ Tree$ $Order \Rightarrow \ldots$ alignment window menu option and choose the correct tree.
+The sequences are automatically partitioned and coloured (Figure 6.3).
+To group them together, select the Calculate \Rightarrow Sort \Rightarrow By Tree $Order \Rightarrow \dots$ alignment window menu option and choose the correct tree.
 The sequences will then be sorted according to the leaf order currently shown in the tree view.
-The coloured background to the sequence IDs can be removed with $Select \Rightarrow Undefine\ Groups$ from the alignment window menu.
+The coloured background to the sequence IDs can be removed with $Select \Rightarrow Undefine Groups$ from the alignment window menu.
 Note that tree partitioning will also remove any groups and colourschemes on a view, so create a new view ([CTRL-T]) if you wish to preserve these.

-Recovering input data for a tree or PCA plot calculation
+Recovering input Data for a Tree or PCA Plot Calculation

-The File \Rightarrow Input Data option will open a new alignment window containing the View Change Parat the original data used to calculate the tree or PCA plot (if available).
+The File \Rightarrow Input Data option will open a new alignment window containing File View Change Parameters the original data used to calculate the tree or PCA plot (if available).
 This function is useful when a tree has been created and then the alignment subsequently changed.

-Changing the associated view for a tree or PCA viewer
+Changing the associated View for a Tree or PCA Viewer